On the Support of a hypoelliptic diffusion on the Heisenberg group: The setting and the main result

 The measure $\mu$ is then given by $\mu (E) = \Prob \left( g^{-1} (E) \right) = \Prob \left( g \in E \right) $ for any Borel set $E$ in $\WH$.
 We denote the support of $\mu$ by $\mathcal{S}_{\mu} $, that is, $\mathcal{S}_{\mu}$ is the smallest closed subset of $\WH$ having $\mu$-measure one.

-\begin{remark} First observe that even though the hypoelliptic Brownian motion $g_t$ is an $\R^3$-valued stochastic process, it is not a Gaussian process, and its law $\mu$ is not a Gaussian measure on $\WH$.
+\begin{remark} Note that even though the hypoelliptic Brownian motion $g_t$ is an $\R^3$-valued stochastic process, it is not a Gaussian process, and its law $\mu$ is not a Gaussian measure on $\WH$.
 Moreover, contrary to the Euclidean case, the space $\WH$ is not a Banach space.
-It is easy to see that the space $\WH$ is closed under the norm $\Vert \cdot \Vert_{\WH}$ but it is not a linear space. \end{remark}
+It is easy to see that the space $\WH$ is closed under the norm $ \max_{0 \leqslant t \leqslant 1} \rho (\gamma (t) )$ for $\gamma \in \WH$, where $\rho$ is a homogeneous norm on $\Hei$, but $\WH$ is not a linear space. \end{remark}